-Attach the AC power cord. (see the insert at the front of this manual.)
+Attach the AC power cord (Figure 1.3).
 Plug the power connector into an appropriately grounded power outlet.

 NOTE: For safe operation and optimum performance, the pump must be connected to a properly grounded power receptacle.

 CHECKING INITIAL RESPONSE TO POWER ON